BaderLab/AutoAnnotateApp/docs/GroupingAndLayout.rst

 .. image:: images/layout_cose_3.png
    :width: 550 px

+Selecting **Layout clusters to minimize overlap** runs the CoSE layout.
 The CoSE (Compound Spring Embedded) layout is a force-directed layout that is cluster-aware.
 It will attempt to minimize cluster overlap while still placing connected clusters near each other.